Score-based diffusion models for accurate crystal-structure inpainting and reconstruction of hydrogen positions: Results

 In order to analyze whether the prediction process can be made more efficient, Fig.~\ref{fig:DL:compare-inpainting-methods}b presents the impact of the number of denoising steps on the structural matching rate.
 We note that the models were trained on 1000 denoising steps (i.e., noise levels).
 Due to the superior performance and lower computational cost of the \texttt{pos-only-TD} model over the other inpainting \texttt{pos-only-RePaint} model, we only focus on the \texttt{pos-only-TD} and \texttt{pos-only} models here.
 Again, it is clearly visible that the \texttt{pos-only-TD} model performs significantly better.
 In terms of computational efficiency, this analysis shows that the number of denoising steps could be reduced from 1000 to 300 steps during inference, almost without any reduction in performance.
-Notably, even with only 50 steps, the \texttt{pos-only-TD} model performs much better than the \texttt{pos-only} model (even with more steps). \\ Furthermore, the spread between the unrelaxed and relaxed predictions is much smaller in case of the \texttt{pos-only-TD} model compared to the one that is observed for the \texttt{pos-only} model (not shown but discussed in SI section~\ref{sssec:SI-inpainting-impact-MLIP-relax}), indicating that the \texttt{pos-only-TD} model generates configurations that are already closer to the local minimum and in better agreement with the known part of the host structure.
+Notably, even with only 50 steps, the \texttt{pos-only-TD} model performs much better than the \texttt{pos-only} model (even with more steps).

+Furthermore, the spread between the unrelaxed and relaxed predictions is much smaller in case of the \texttt{pos-only-TD} model compared to the one that is observed for the \texttt{pos-only} model (not shown but discussed in SI Fig.~S1), indicating that the \texttt{pos-only-TD} model generates configurations that are already closer to the local minimum and in better agreement with the known part of the host structure.